Direct Detection of Dark Photon Dark Matter with the James Webb Space Telescope: Introduction

-In this article, we would like to explore this idea with the recent new telescope, the James Webber Science Telescope (JWST), which is running in space.
+In this article, we would like to explore this idea with the recent new telescope, the James Webb Space Telescope (JWST), which is running in space.
 JWST covers the frequency range of 10--500 THz for infrared astronomy.
-Our searches for DPDM benefit from JWST's high frequency resolution $R=f/\Delta f$, which ranges from 4 to 3000, depending on different obervation modes \cite{Gardner:2006ky}.
-Also, since it works in space, we expect it to have a much lower noise background than terrestrial facilities.
+Our searches for DPDM benefit from JWST's high frequency resolution $R=f/\Delta f$, which ranges from 4 to 3000, depending on different observation modes \cite{Gardner:2006ky}.
 The Near Infrared Spectrograph (NISpec) and the Mid-Infrared Instrument (MIRI), two instruments carried by JWST, are especially useful for searching for DPDM.
-By analyzing data collected by the two instruments, we get the upper limits for the DPDM-photon coupling constant, $\epsilon \sim 10^{-10}-10^{-12}$ in the frequency range $10-500$~THz at $95\%$ confidence level (C.L.).
+We carefully analyze the photon signals induced by DPDM in the various optical components of JWST and find that their contribution to the final detected signal is negligible.
+This is primarily because JWST is optimized for observing distant astrophysical sources and is not ideally suited for detecting DPDM-induced photons, which propagate along directions normal to the local mirror surfaces.
+However, with appropriate adjustments to the mirror positioning during the pre-launch ground-testing phase, we show that space telescopes such as JWST can become powerful instruments for probing DPDM.
+This approach can be extended to future missions such as LUVOIR~\cite{luvoir2019luvoir}, HabEx~\cite{gaudi2020habitable}, Origins~\cite{meixner2019origins}, Roman (WFIRST)~\cite{spergel2015wide}, etc. Using the parameters of NIRSpec and MIRI onboard JWST as representative examples, we obtain upper limits on the DPDM–photon kinetic mixing parameter of $\epsilon \sim 10^{-12}-10^{-14}$ in the frequency range $10-500$~THz at $95\%$ confidence level (C.L.).
+These results highlight the strong potential of future space telescopes for DPDM searches, provided their mirror configurations can be moderately adjusted during ground-based testing.

 The Lagrangian of the dark photon model in this work is a vector boson that couples to the SM particles through its kinetic mixing with photon, and the Lagrangian is described by the equation

 where $F$ and $F'$ are the dark photon and photon field strength, $\epsilon$ is the kinematic mixing.
 After proper rotation and redefinition, one can eliminate the kinematic mixing term and arrive at the interaction Lagrangian for $A'$, the SM photon $A$, and the electromagnetic current $j_{\rm em}^\mu$,